Need more information to help you decide whether counselling or psychotherapy is right for you? Check out the answers to some common questions below:

 - Is therapy only for people with diagnosable psychological conditions?

-- What are some specific conditions that therapy can help alleviate?
+- What are some problems that therapy can help you address effectively?

 - What is a holistic approach to therapy?